hcwong/cs3245hw4/README.txt

 inverted commas in a phrasal query).
 In the process, if we encounter the Boolean Retrival keyword "AND", we know this is a boolean query and set is_boolean_query to True.
 Otherwise, we will process this term in a free-text query.

 Please note that phrasal queries (appearing with "AND") will be performed as part of a boolean query.
-A phrasal query can easily be identified by spaces (" ") in its term, because the split_query function produces the respective phrases whenever it encounters the double inverted commas.
-As long as the statement has a quotation mark pair, it will be parsed as a boolean query.
+A phrasal query can easily be identified by spaces (" ") in its term, because the split_query function produces the respective phrases whenever it encounters the double inverted commas (as long as the statement has a quotation mark pair, it will be parsed as a boolean query).
 At the end of this function, we will have a sequence of words and phrases.
 Once done, the free-text or boolean query (which contains any phrasal queries) is then executed.

 DIFFERENT TYPES OF SEARCH QUERIES:

 Note: Phrasal queries are done by finding PostingLists for each individual term, and then performing an AND merge.
 This way, we are able to get the final documents containing all the terms in the phrase.
-In our program, since phrasal queries may occur in a mixture of queries with free-text queries or boolean queries, we classify them appropriately in our program (as mentioned above) and run them together with those queries.
+In our program, phrasal queries are classified appropriately in our program (as mentioned above) and we run them together with those queries.

 1. Free-text queries

 For free-text queries, query expansion is implemented.
-We first take in the list of words/phrases in the query terms and measure their weight of to identify the more significant terms that we should expand on.
+We first take in the list of query words and measure their weight of to identify the more significant ones that we should expand on.
 If the weight is more than or equal to a particular threshold, query expansion is done on it.
 This avoids unnecessary query expansion, which can affect the performance/accuracy of our results.
-Once the query is expanded, we have a finalised list of words/phrases to process for the free-text query.
+Once the query is expanded, we have a finalised list to process for the free-text query.

-We process the words/phrases into final index terms by filtering through punctuations, replacing some of them with spaces and removing some of them (e.g. apostrophes).
+We process this list into final index terms by filtering through punctuations, replacing some of them with spaces and removing some of them (e.g. apostrophes).
 As this process can possibly generate additional unneeded spaces, we will remove these unnecessary spaces to prevent them from being detected as a term.
 Next, we will perform scoring and ranking, and possibly query refinement via the Rocchio Algorithm if needed.
-Note that here, with knowledge of the which documents are relevant, we can perform the query refinement for free-text queries which are not entirely phrasal queries (a query with only one phrase).
+Note that here, with knowledge of the which documents are relevant, we can perform the query refinement for the queries.

-To facilitate the Rocchio Algorithm, we use the previously obtained list of top K most common terms of each relevant-marked document, and obtain their union with those in the current query.
-This is done regardless of whether the Rocchio Algorithm is actually performed, as there is a high chance that the query is not entirely phrasal.
-As the Rocchio Algorithm is performed term-wise, the corresponding terms are removed accordingly.
+To facilitate the Rocchio Algorithm, we use the previously obtained list of top K most common terms of each relevant-marked document, and obtain their union with those in the current query to form a set.
+Then, as the Rocchio Algorithm is performed term-wise, the corresponding terms are removed whenever we encounter a new term.

 Next, we will go through all the query terms to calculate score contributions first, before moving on to those in the union but are not in the query.
 This happens term-wise in the following manner:

-1. Obtain PostingList for the current term, performing a phrasal query if the current term is a phrase.
+1. Obtain PostingList for the current term.
 2. If there is no such PostingList, this term is an invalid term and we move on to the next term.
-Else, if phrasal query gives an empty PostingList, there is a score contribution of zero so we simply move on to the next term.
+Moreover, an empty PostingList has a score contribution of zero so we simply move on to the next term.
 3. Calculate the ltc weight for the current query term.